seanbaxter/DirectXShaderCompiler/docs/CodingStandards.rst

   };

   } // end namespace knowledge
-  } // end namespace llvm
+  } // end namespace llvm37

 Feel free to skip the closing comment when the namespace being closed is